By Mike Bennighof, Ph.D.

 The scenarios take place in Tunisia in early 1943, with the M Division spearheading counter-attacks against the encroaching Allied armies in hopes of keeping the bridgehead around Tunis and Bizerte intact.
 The Blackshirts most often face off against the Americans, who are not all that good; the U.S. Army is poorly led, poorly trained and in many ways poorly equipped.

 One area where the Americans are notably superior to the Blackshirts is in artillery.
 The M Division does not have any conventional field artillery, relying instead on the German-made 88mm anti-aircraft gun.
 This provides some indirect fire capability, and a very potent anti-tank defense.
 Royal Italian Army armored divisions made this switch in the Western Desert, trading their inadequate artillery for 88mm guns and the Italian equivalent, the Ansaldo 90mm.
-The 132nd “Ariete” Division used theirs to decisive effect at the Battle of Gazala in 1942, and Italian organizers felt the change had been vindicated.
+The 132nd “Ariete” Division used theirs to decisive effect at the Battle of Gazala in 1942, and Italian organizers felt that the change had been vindicated.

 Against the British and their Imperial allies, the change made great sense.
 But the American way of war, just starting to be developed in Tunisia, put great emphasis on artillery and air power – dealing with all obstacles, human or material, by smothering them with mountains of high explosives.
 “If it gets in your way, blow it up.”
 Without artillery of their own to fire counter-battery missions against the awesome American 105mm howitzers, the M Division is at a serious disadvantage in a number of scenarios.